gimseng/99-ML-Learning-Projects/008/readme.md

 > Once you are done with your attempt of trying out the project, you can check the solution over [here](solution.ipynb).

+## Credits
+Material used in this project is from [Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning](https://www.coursera.org/learn/introduction-tensorflow/home/welcome) from Coursera and hold all the rights for the same.
+This project is for educational purposes only.